 You are likely looking for the Richfield Community Center.
 They can be contacted at 612-861-9395 or at this website.
 Though our office of Community Education often partners with the Richfield Recreation Services, we are not the same entity.

 We are always seeking community input and involvement.
 If you would like to see a topic covered in a course, please let us know by email, phone or in person.
-Written feedback forms are collected at the conclusion of each class.
+Written feedback forms are also collected at the conclusion of each class.

 The Central Education Center rents space to the PICA Head Start program.
 However, their registration and administration is still done through the PICA Head Start program.
 For more information, visit picaheadstart.org or call 612-871-7422.

 Customer initiated cancellations received within 5 or more business days prior to the start of the class will qualify for a refund minus a non-refundable $10 processing fee.
 Cancellations made less than 5 business days prior to the start date of the activity/class will not be eligible for a refund.
-Community Education reserves the right to cancel any activity/class that does not meet minimum enrollment.
-You will be contacted and complete refunds will be given when this occurs.

-Tax ID Number: 41-6001404
+Richfield Public Schools Tax ID Number: 41-6001404

-Registration can be completed online at www.richfield.ce.eleyo.com, at our office at 7145 Harriet Ave S, Richfield, MN 55423 or by phone at 612-243-3000.
+Registration can be completed online at www.richfield.ce.eleyo.comIn person or by mail at 7145 Harriet Ave S, Richfield, MN 55423and by phone at 612-243-3000.

-Central Education Center, 7145 Harriet Ave S, Richfield, MN 55423.
+Central Education Center7145 Harriet Ave S, Richfield, MN 55423.